 A: Yes.
 Many interference problems have multiple causes.
 This is why you want to break the problem down into smaller pieces.
 Try a ferrite common-mode choke at one or both ends of the long cable.

 Q: The chokes helped somewhat.
 What else can I try?

 A: You might.
-Many of these devices are not designed with EMC in mind.
-But you have learned many things from your stereo experiences that you can apply to nearly any non-radio interference problem.
-You can make use of those 0.01 microfarad capacitors, putting them across (or from both terminals to ground) of simple alarm systems, or across input connections to intercoms.
+Many consumer devices are not designed with EMC in mind.
+You can apply what you’ve learned to any non-radio interference problem.
+You can even use those 0.01 microfarad capacitors, putting them across terminals (or from both terminals to ground) of simple alarm systems, or across input connections to intercoms.
 You can also install some common-mode chokes on long wire runs.
-Some people have reported that a single choke for both wires in a twisted pair works best; others have reported that a separate ferrite choke for each wire cured the interference.
+Some think a single choke for both wires in a twisted pair works best; others have reported that separate chokes for each wire cured the interference.